evtn/soda/README.md

 ### Pretty or not?

 Pretty render gives a nice formatted output, which is very readable.
-But using `pretty=True` in rendering would make renders 3-5x slower than default `pretty=False`.
+~~But using `pretty=True` in rendering would make renders 3-5x slower than default `pretty=False`.~~
+Starting with 0.1.5 version, pretty rendering is roughly the same in speed as default one.